Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 7. Performing audits

-When you carry out audits, you need information such as a complete list of active accounts, a list of users and a list of who-has-what access.
+When you perform audits, you need information such as the complete list of active accounts, the list of users, and the list of accesses 'who has what'.

-Without a global vision of your IS, it will take days to get a complete list.
+Without a global view of your IS, it will take you days to have a complete list.

 ⏩ An IAM tool is really THE solution to facilitate audits and daily monitoring.
 You'll be able to filter your users, accounts, software, hardware stock, etc. in great detail.

-In the user's file, you can find all the software he/she has access to and the rights he/she has been assigned.
-You can also find all users who have accounts on a software.
+You can find all the software a user has access to and the rights assigned to them in the user's profile.
+You can also find all the users who have accounts on a piece of software.

-You can have a global view of your authorizations.
+You can have a global view of your entitlements.

 8. Password reset

-How many times a day are your services disturbed by password resets?
-The answer is far too many!
+How many times a day are your services disrupted by password resets?
+The answer is far too often!

 ⏩ The solution is a single platform for managing self-resets, available to your users.

-With an IAM platform you have access to identity and access management, and you can also have a dedicated site for users where they will have access to all the software assigned to them, with the possibility of requesting password resets.
+Thanks to an IAM platform, you have access for identity and access management, and you can also have a dedicated site for users where they will have access to all the software that is assigned to them with the possibility of making password reset requests.

-What could be more pointless for employees or IT than a password reset?
-It happens that you forget your password, and yet it can be blocked for long minutes...
+What is more useless for employees or for IT than a password reset?
+It happens to forget your password and yet it can block for long minutes...

 ⏩ Users access their interface where they can reset their password depending on the application.
 They gain time and autonomy, while IT saves time and low-value-added tasks.